About us > Who we are

 For the poorest of the poor

-Howrah South Point (HSP) is an Indian organization founded in 1976 by father Francis Laborde, a roman catholic priest of the Prado.
+Howrah South Point (HSP) is an Indian organization founded in 1976 by father Francis Laborde, a French roman catholic priest of the Prado.
+This event has build bridges between France and India in a unique way.
 At first, a small home for handicapped children with a dispensary for the poorest were established in Andul Road, Howrah (West Bengal).
-Then for more than forty years services grew up.
-Now our action goes through three main programmes: Homes for handicapped and destitute children, Schools for the destitute, including special and non-formal schools, empowerment program and Health programmes to reach out those who can not access to any structure.
-A total of nine homes, with more than 300 children; 11 schools with more than 1600 childrens; all with around 250 staffs.
+Then for nearly fifty years services grew up.
+Now our action goes through four main programs: Homes for handicapped and destitute children, Schools for the destitute, including special and non-formal schools, Empowerment program and Health programmes to reach out those who can not access to any structure.
+A total of 9 homes, with more than 300 children; 11 schools with more than 1600 childrens; all with around 220 staffs.

 Our Founder